BnuSuym/ACINet/README.md

 # ACINet
 ## Description<br>
 This is the source code for"Asymmetric Cross-modality Interaction Network for RGB-D Salient Object Detection".<br>
-If you have some questions, please contact: suyiming812@163.com
 ## Architecture
 ![image](https://github.com/Yiming-Su/ACINet/blob/main/Figs/Architecture.jpg)
 ## Requirements<br>